lillianparis/readme-generator/utils/README.md

 npm test

 ## Username
-lilllian paris
+lillianparis

 ## Email
-    lilliohfie
+    lillian.paris529@gmail.com

 ## License
     ![Github license](https://img.shields.io/badge/liscence-MIT-blue.svg)

 ## Questions

-If you have any questions about the repo, you may contact me directly at lilliohfie.
-You can find more of my work at [lilllian paris](https://github.com/lilllian paris)
+If you have any questions about the repo, you may contact me directly at lillian.paris529@gmail.com.
+You can find more of my work at [lillianparis](https://github.com/lillianparis)